harleydutton/tabula-rasa/README.md

 ELDER SCROLLS LEVELING DOWNTIME: you can easily experience whore unless the DM goes outside the system to stop it. this is bad.

 ## To-Do
-- steal initiative description from exalted 2
-- steal action economy description from D&D
 - add a section for plot armor in combat
-- add more structure for motivations (major/minor, internal/external, etc.)
+- add more structure for motivations (major/minor, internal/external, etc.) for characters and character creation
-- add title page (probably an image)
-- update readme>outstanding problems
-- put headings in title case
-- make intro, toc, setting, character, and gameplay the top level sections.
-  - character: cc, sheet, skills, flavor, etc.
-  - setting: the usual
-  - gameplay: checks, combat, money, persuasion, persuasion
-- use "> Example: ..." formatting for examples.
-Include them as needed
-- steal definition of roleplaying from one book or another
-- move purchasing power subsections of character>flavor>money over to gameplay
+- format examples using legend
-- procedural way to modify AD? (default is always 10. getting faster has the same cost as leveling skills. getting slower is inverted in that it gives you CP)
+- procedural way to modify AD? (default is usually 10. the cost to decrease AD is CP squared or in geometric sequence of absolute difference from default.
+For increasing your AD you might grow in size if that is possible within the world.
 - rename negative flavor. (flaws? bad flavor?)
-- move how to play into gameplay or delete it
-- clean up damage, wounds, and death
+- legend should be included in intro section
+- deal with 'THESE SUBSECTIONS NEED HELP'
 - remove duplicate subsections in skills section
 - add description to top level section "stealth and perception"
-- remove the grouping NPCs section from combat and promote the war section of combat
+- put headings in title case
 - add a description of DTMS checks somewhere
 - merge the stealth and lying sections. should become "deception and perception"
 - add grammar check plugin
 - export as PDF

 ## Legend
-examples of skills and flavor will be `monospace`
+examples of specific skills and flavor will be `monospace` in-line
+> larger examples will be quoted and appear under the relevant section with no header.

 ## formatting options
 <!--html style comment-->